 When your sleep apnea is secondary to another service-connected condition, you will need to provide a medical nexus to link the two conditions, stating that your sleep apnea is “at least as likely as not” caused or aggravated by a service-connected condition, such as:

-• PTSD: Causes insomnia, disrupted breathing, and may lead to weight gain due to medications.
+- PTSD (causes disrupted breathing and may lead to weight gain due to medications)

-• TBI: Can affect the brain’s ability to control breathing (Central Sleep Apnea).
+- TBI (can affect the brain’s ability to control breathing, leading to Central Sleep Apnea)

 The surge in obstructive sleep apnea diagnoses since the wars in Iraq and Afghanistan is due not only to physical injuries like TBI but also mental health sequelae such as PTSD, depression, and insomnia.
 The presence of these conditions has been shown to dramatically increase the risk of developing sleep apnea.